Deterministic safety gate for AMR and warehouse robot deployments.

 Status: PASSED Time: 14s

-Safety Spec = versioned rules • Safety Pack = JSON evidence per run
+Safety Spec = versioned thresholds • Safety Pack = signed JSON evidence per run

-Saykai turns CI into the first safety line before anything reaches production hardware, money, or users.
+Saykai turns CI into the first safety line before anything reaches production, acting as a versioned, audit-ready evidence artifact for every gated release

 How it fits into your pipeline.